adrianespinoza1998/test-frogmi/README.md

 ## Description

 This is a class that represents a store.
-It has a private list of incidents, a method called incident_status and a crud's method to manipulate the incidents.
+It has a private list of incidents, a method called incident_status and a crud's methods to manipulate the incidents.

 ## Usage